Lido Island, Venice – A Tranquil Winter Retreat & Lively Summer Getaway

 Vaporetto Number 1. in Venice to the Lido

-Wating for the Vaporetto Number 1. in Venice to the Lido
+Waiting for the Vaporetto Number 1 in Venice to the Lido

 Why Visit Lido Island Venice?

-There are numerous reasons why it is worth visiting the Lido.
+There are numerous reasons to visit the Lido.

 1. Beautiful, Sandy Beaches